leoniemwindari/data-science-survey/README.md

    * What cloud computing platforms do they use on a regular basis?
    * What big data products (relational databases, data warehouses, data lakes, or similar) do they use on a regular basis?
    * What business intelligence tools do they use on a regular basis? and used most often?

-#technical
-def Which of the following cloud computing platforms do you use on a regular basis?
-(Q26-A) def Which of the following big data products (relational databases, data warehouses, data lakes, or similar) do you use on a regular basis?
-(Q29-A) def Which of the following business intelligence tools do you use on a regular basis?
-(Q31) def Which of the following business intelligence tools do you use most often?
-(Q32) lanjutan Q31

 ## Code and Resources Used
 **Python Version:** 3.7
 **Packages:** pandas, matplotlib